 In Chinatown with Barb.
 We like hanging around in North Beach these days.
 We’ve found a cheap hotel with free parking, and we like to dance in the bar/club called the Saloon.
 Supposedly the oldest bar in San Francisco.
 They have good live music.
 I love these old guys playing their own instruments on Grant Street.

 Rudy & Penny’s twins, Jasper and Zimry, set off for college this fall.
-I remember their baby hears and childhoods and teen years so well.
+I remember their baby years and childhoods and teens so well.
 And now I’m nearly eighty.
 How time rolls on.

 Barb shot of me in North Beach.
 She doesn’t like to crop, and maybe she’s right.
 We like the hills and the Vic houses of North Beach.
 And of course I like the sone’s history as a beatnik / artist enclave.